Todayโs sociology quote is from C. Wright Millsโ classic, The Sociological Imagination.

 At the same time, most people understand their lives as being unique.
 Falling in love, the type of jobs we end up pursuing or those we miss out on, the decision to live alone or the types of families we form – these are all choices that are mediated (or shaped) by the the time and place we live.
 People rarely think about their life choices – nor the lives of others – as the outcome of institutions and history.

-Societies have a tendency to view certain lives negatively: being homeless, being unemployed, teen pregnancies, addiction, incarceration – people often blame the individual for pathways that โdeviateโ from the norm.
+Societies have a tendency to view certain life trajectories negatively: being homeless, being unemployed, teen pregnancies, addiction, incarceration – people often blame the individual for pathways that โdeviateโ from the norm.

 Credits

-Top image: original photo by Mitch Diatz, via Flickr.
-Adapted by The Other Sociologist, 2012.
+Centre image: original photo by Mitch Diatz, via Flickr.
+Adapted by The Other Sociologist, 2012, and updated December 2025.

 Discover more from Sociology at Work